Halesi Tuwachung Municipality

 Halesi Tuwachung (हलेसी तुवाचुङ) is a municipality out of two municipalities in Khotang District of Province No. 1 of Nepal.
 It is in western part of the district and about 40 km far from Diktel, the headquarter of the district.
-It is named after the famous Halesi Mahadev.
+It is named after the famous Halesi Mahadev. and Tuwachung Jayajum historical site.

 The municipality is divided into 11 wards and total area of the municipality is 280.17 km^{2}.
 According to 2011 census of Nepal, the municipality's population is 29,532 peoples.